ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

   Generates an empty model called **&#60;name&#62;** in the `./api/<name>/models` folder.
 It will create two files.
   The first one will be **&#60;name&#62;.js** which contains your lifecycle callbacks and another **&#60;name&#62;.settings.json** that will list your attributes and options.

-  Example: `strapi generate:model category` will create these two files `./api/category/models/Category.js` and `./api/category/models/Category.settings.json`.
+  例子: `strapi generate:model category` will create these two files `./api/category/models/Category.js` and `./api/category/models/Category.settings.json`.

 - **strapi generate:model &#60;name&#62; &#60;attribute:type&#62;**<br/>
   Generates an empty model called **&#60;name&#62;** in the `./api/<name>/models` folder.
 The file **&#60;name&#62;.settings.json** will already contain a list of attribute with their associated **&#60;type&#62;**.

-  Example: `strapi generate:model category name:string description:text` will create these two files `./api/category/models/Category.js` and `./api/category/models/Category.settings.json`.
+  例子: `strapi generate:model category name:string description:text` will create these two files `./api/category/models/Category.js` and `./api/category/models/Category.settings.json`.
 This last file will contain two attributes `name` with the type `string` and `description` with type `text`.

 - **strapi generate:model &#60;name&#62; --api &#60;api&#62;**<br/>
   Generates an empty model called **&#60;name&#62;** in the `./api/<api>/models` folder.

-  Example: `strapi generate:model category --api product` will create these two files:
+  例子: `strapi generate:model category --api product` will create these two files:

   - `./api/product/models/Category.js`
   - `./api/product/models/Category.settings.json`.